Nonlinear2/Bread-Engine/readme.md

 go movetime 3000
 ```

-and the engine will return the best move.
+and the engine should return a chess move.

 # Custom commands